dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 If everything you had ever wanted -- or better, yet, everything you hadn't been capable of imagining -- appeared right in front of you, could you ride that lightning?
-So, this first chapter is the summary of such an experience.
+So, this first chapter is the summary of what presents itself in that way to the narrator.

-So this is a story about life as experienced as a somewhat tangled lanyard of threads and subthreads.
+To me, this is a story about life as experienced as a somewhat tangled lanyard of threads and subthreads.
 As the mind processes experience into memory, it marls this rope to emotional or situational touchstones.
 Then, it layers down aggregate, self-produced information